garora/blogit/README.md

+# blogit
+BlogIt is a blog engine.
+Developing with the use of AngularJS, TypeScript, ASP.NET WebAPI2.2.

-# For more info, please visit: http://garora.github.io/blogit
+# For more info, please visit: [wiki](http://garora.github.io/blogit)

 # Collaborators
 - @garora
 - @Hassankashi

-# blogit
-BlogIt is a blog engine.
-Developing with the use of AngularJS, TypeScript, ASP.NET WebAPI2.2.

 # Want to contribute
 You can contribute to this repor by pull requests.